The Grinch’s True Gift is his Yuletide Lexicon

 “The bellowing of the bitterly bummed out.”

 Are we seeing a trend here?
-This is one of the movie’s most complete alliterations, but also just damn good word choice.
-When’s the last time you heard someone choose bellowing?
+This is one of the movie’s most complete alliterations, thanks to the fantastic word choice.
+When was the last time you heard someone choose bellowing?
 Maybe you have, but I doubt it came packaged as prettily as this.

 “It came without ribbons, it came without tags”